DFE-Digital/teaching-vacancies-design-history/app/posts/2023-03-10-hiding-a-candidates-profile-from-schools-and-trusts.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{
-    text: "Choosing if you want to hide your profile",
+    text: "Choosing if you want to hide your profile from schools or trusts",
     img: { src: "hide1.png" }
   },{
     text: "Hiding your profile search page",